syncfusion-content/blazor-docs/blazor/image-editor/annotation.md

 * color - Specifies the font color of the text, allowing you to define the desired color using appropriate color values or names.

+* isSelected: Specifies to show the text in the selected state.

 By utilizing the [`DrawTextAsync`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.SfImageEditor.html#Syncfusion_Blazor_ImageEditor_SfImageEditor_DrawTextAsync_System_Nullable_System_Double__System_Nullable_System_Double__System_String_System_String_System_Nullable_System_Int32__System_Boolean_System_Boolean_System_String_) method with these parameters, you can precisely position and customize text annotations within the image.
 This provides the flexibility to add labels, captions, or other text elements with specific font styles, sizes, and colors, enhancing the visual presentation and clarity of the image.

 Here is an example of adding a text in a button click using [`DrawTextAsync`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.SfImageEditor.html#Syncfusion_Blazor_ImageEditor_SfImageEditor_DrawTextAsync_System_Nullable_System_Double__System_Nullable_System_Double__System_String_System_String_System_Nullable_System_Int32__System_Boolean_System_Boolean_System_String_) method.